Om1201/IT314_Project/Documentation/Interviews/Interview 2.md

 **Question:**

 What’s one feature you wish existed in every coding learning platform?

 **Answer:**

 I would prefer a doubt assistant — what happens is while coding I get stuck in some problem, so at that time if an AI assistant can give me hints to complete the problem or point out erros which I have made in my code, that would be very much helpful, especially for begineers or when I am learning a new tech stack from scratch.
+I would also like to have a timer in the IDE to solve questions in time constraint.

 ---